Latest News

 E-learning and online learning

 E-learning is a highly effective way to engage with learners and to stimulate their imagination.
 At JRA we work with clients to develop e-learning materials and online learning from scratch by working with subject experts to scope the materials, write the materials, film talking heads and key video clips, field test materials, review them and integrate comments.
-We take away the pain by dealing with all academic, technical and copyright issues for you.
+We also take away the pain by dealing with all academic, technical and copyright issues for you.

-Check out these examples of our recent work
+Check out these examples of our recent work:

 The 18+0 – 20+6 weeks fetal anomaly screening scan